ndaman/damagetolerance/docs/exam 1/lecture2.md

 ----
 ## office hours

--   TBD
+-   20/27 reporting
--   Best option (as of now) is either Monday or Wednesday from 4:00 - 5:00
+-   Tuesdays from 3:00 - 4:00 is looking like the best option
 -   Next week I plan to finalize, so fill out the Doodle before then

 ----